 Ask your dog breeder for a toy, towel or small blanket that smells like your puppy’s mother and siblings to put in his dog crate at bedtime.
 These familiar scents will help him to relax and settle in.
 Get more crate training tips here.

 The younger your puppy is, the less likely it will be that he is able to sleep all the way through the night at first.
 Dogs don’t like to soil the areas where they sleep, so if your puppy needs a trip outside during the night, he will start to fuss and cry.
 When you hear him crying, take him outside for a short walk, then bring him back inside and put him back in his crate.
-Most puppies consistently sleep through the night by 3 or 4 months of age.
+Most puppies consistently sleep through the night by 3 or 4 months of age until they're ready for a dog bed.

 How Can You Help Your Puppy Get To Sleep?